sestegra/linuxbrew-dart/README.md

 # Dart for Homebrew

-This is the official [Dart][] tap for [homebrew][].
+This is the unofficial [Dart][] tap for [linuxbrew][].

-Mac users can use these formulae to easily install and update Dart SDK and Dartium.
+Ubuntu users can use these formulae to easily install and update Dart SDK and Dartium.
 Both dev and stable channels are supported.

 ## Initial setup

-If you don't have homebrew, install it from their [homepage][homebrew].
+If you don't have linuxbrew, install it from their [homepage][linuxbrew].

 Then, add this tap:

 ```
-brew tap dart-lang/dart
+brew tap reyerstudio/linuxbrew-dart https://github.com/reyerstudio/linuxbrew-dart
 ```

 ## Installing